Mom, it’s time for the quiz again!

 That’s all I can think of at the moment.

-Well Mrs. Rosie O’Donnell from Fort Lynn, New Jersey, you sound like a really fun gal!
-But OK, you should try a dose of ______________30C
+Well Mrs. Rosy O’Donnell from Fort Lynn, New Jersey, you sound like a real attractive gal!
+But OK, I think you should try a dose of ______________30C

 In a message dated 8/7/2017 8:44:26 P.M.
 Eastern Daylight Time, ****@gmail.com writes: